M0NESY: G2 Esports

 At the beginning of 2022, m0NESY joined the G2 roster, replacing François "AMANEK" Delaunay.
+In a 2026 interview, Ilya said that he had received offers from several teams while playing for NAVI Junior, but chose G2 and had never regretted the decision.

 The first major tournament for the new roster was IEM Katowice 2022, where the team defeated Virtus.pro and the then-strongest Natus Vincere in the playoffs, but lost to FaZe Clan in the final.

 m0NESY was nominated for Forbes' 2022 list of 30 Most Promising Russians Under 30 in the "Sports and Esports" category.

 m0NESY and his team won the Blast Premier World Final 2022.

 In 2023, m0NESY and his team won two Intel Extreme Masters series tournaments: Katowice and Cologne.
 By the end of the year, he ranked 4th in the HLTV world player rankings.

 In June 2024, m0NESY contributed to G2 Esports' victory at IEM Dallas 2024, achieving his fourth HLTV "Big Event" championship.
 He also secured his second HLTV MVP.

 In September 2024, m0NESY helped contribute to G2 Esports' victory at the Blast Premier Fall Final 2024, where he also achieved his third HLTV MVP of the tournament.

 In November 2024, following a disappointing group stage exit from IEM Rio 2024, m0NESY and G2 Esports secured first place at the BLAST Premier World Final 2024.
 He earned his fourth HLTV MVP medal during the event.

 On April 13th 2025, G2 Esports confirmed the sale of m0NESY to Team Falcons.